A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ### !!!Important!!!

 We will not be making the pfSense web console accessible from the WAN to avoid exposing it to public networks, especially if using a laptop on public wireless.
-Instead, the configuration of the firewall rules will be done using a Kali VM later in the process.
+Instead, the firewall rules will be configured using a Kali VM later in the process.

 ## Importing Kali